The World Is Becoming Desperate About Deflation

 The Great Recession may be over, but eight years later we can still see the deep scars and unhealed wounds it left on the global economy.

 In an attempt to prevent an unpleasant revisit to the Stone Age, global governments have bailed out banks and the private sector.
 These bailouts and subsequent stimuli swelled global government debt, which jumped 75%, to $58 trillion in 2014 from $33 trillion in 2007.
-(These numbers, from McKinsey & Co., are the latest, but it’s fair to say they have not shrunk since.)
+(These numbers, from McKinsey & Co., are not the latest, but it’s fair to say they have not shrunk since.)

 There’s a lot about today’s environment that doesn’t fit neatly into economic theory.
 Ballooning government debt should have brought higher — much higher — interest rates.
 But central banks bought the bonds of their respective governments and corporations, driving interest rates down to the point at which a quarter of global government debt now “pays” negative interest.